ishaguru/DESeq2_DGEanalysis/README.md

 Reads the count data from vehicle_drug_feature_counts.txt and selects relevant columns.
 Performs basic quality checks on the count data.

-2)Filtering Low-Expressed Genes:
+2) Filtering Low-Expressed Genes:
 Removes genes with low expression (bottom 25%) based on a threshold of less than 16 reads.

-3)Normalization and Differential Expression Analysis:
+3) Normalization and Differential Expression Analysis:
 Constructs a DESeqDataSet object from the filtered data.
 Applies normalization and performs differential expression analysis using DESeq2.

-4)Extracting Significantly Differentially Expressed Genes:
+4) Extracting Significantly Differentially Expressed Genes:
 Filters the results based on adjusted p-values and selects genes with p-value < 0.01.

-5)Visualization:
+5) Visualization:
 Generates a heatmap of normalized read counts.
 Creates a volcano plot to visualize the significance and fold changes of differentially expressed genes.